cmints/website/pages/documentation/themes/ejs.md

 ## {helpers[Page heading] Helpers}

 {helpers-p[Paragraph in 'Helpers' section]
-There are also some built in helpers in CMintS that can be used out of the box.
+There are also some built in helpers in <fix>CMintS</fix> that can be used out of the box.
 }

 ### currentPage